nishan9/Sudoku/README.md

 4. The sum of every single row, column and nonet must equal to 45, the entire solved puzzle must sum to 405.

 > **Note:** Sudoku solvers are usually implemented to solve only solvable puzzles but for the purpose of this assignment, we also take impossible sudokus into account.

-## Implementing Solutions
-One way to go about solving sudoku is to try all combinations, while this certainly would work given the size and the possibilities of sudoku leads to over 6×10<sup>21</sup> possibilities.
-Given the current computing power this would take an astronomical amount of time.
-However, there are various algorithms which can solve sudokus in a far shorter time.
+One way to go about solving sudoku is to try all combinations, while this certainly would work given the number of possibilities in sudoku this leads to over 6×10<sup>21</sup> possibilities.
+Hence, there are various algorithms which we can look at to solve it in a far shorter time.

 ## A simple backtracking algorithm
 Initially, I implemented a backtracking algorithm which would recursively guess the value for each cell.
 The implementation was simple,